 The thing is, we live in South Texas.
 It’s hot out a lot.
 I mean, really, a lot.
 Like from April to September.
 So even though I love this insanely decadent treat as much s they do, I thought it was time to make a slightly different version.

-The inspiration for that change came from both the base ingredient of this creamy treat, and also from one of my favorite after work snacks, peanut bars.
+The inspiration for that change came from both the original peanut butter ice cream recipe, and also from one of my favorite after work snacks, peanut bars.

 For those of you who aren’t familiar with peanut bars, they’re basically just peanut brittle. so if you happen to have some homemade peanut brittle lying around (or some of the store bought stuff), that would be a perfect substitute.
 Where you get your peanut and sugar crunch factor from isn’t the important part.
 It’s just that you have it.